EricssonResearch/spindump/doc/api/analyzer.md

 This function creates an object to represent an analyzer.
 It allocates memory as needed.
 It returns a non-NULL object pointer if the creation was successful, and NULL otherwise.

-The argument is for how to measure bandwidth for connections, see the documentation for the --bandwidth-period option.
+The first argument is either 0, or the number of percent of the currently measured standard deviation that is considered as exceptional, and not included in the "filtered average" values produced by the analyzer.
+The second argument is for how to measure bandwidth for connections, see the documentation for the --bandwidth-period option.

 The prototype:

     struct spindump_analyze*
+    spindump_analyze_initialize(int filterExceptionalValuePercentage,
-    spindump_analyze_initialize(unsigned long long bandwidthMeasurementPeriod);
+                                                 unsigned long long bandwidthMeasurementPeriod);

 ## API function spindump_analyze_uninitialize